Mikaela Mayer, Sandy Ryan and Lauren Price vie for undisputed welterweight supremacy

 The first fight between Mayer and Ryan was closely contested, with Mayer winning by majority decision.

-The new world champion is expecting something different from Ryan in the second fight, but is convinced it won't be enough.
+The new world champion is expecting something different from Ryan in the second fight but is convinced it will not be enough.

 "I'm expecting her to make the adjustments that she needs," Mayer said.
 "She lost the first half of that fight pretty clearly so I expect her to make the adjustments and come harder.